technomancy/bussard/Contributing.md

 You can also use `ship.cheat.realdofile` to reload some file from the game source and `ship.cheat.realrequire` to load modules.
-Note that certain modules are stateful and will behave unpredictably when reloaded.
-TODO: list in detail.
+Note that certain modules like `ship` and `polywell` are stateful and will behave unpredictably if reloaded.

-For story, background and guidelines, look at the dev guide in `spoilers/`.

-Non-code contributions are greatly appreciated; in particular in art and writing.

 ## Coding